Marie Studholme: Personal life

 Studholme loved animals and was often photographed with them.
 She reportedly charged a sixpence to autograph her postcards and gave the proceeds to animal and theatrical charities.
 In 1904, Studholme brought and won a lawsuit against Edward Foley, a London dentist, who altered her photographic image for use in an advertisement without permission.
 She converted to Christian Science and lived out her retirement in Hampstead and Laleham where, in 1909, the young Architect Edward Maufe designed a weekend house for her.
 She called the house 'The Barn', possibly after the Dutch Barn in the musical Miss Hook of Holland.
 Studholme Court, a council block, was later built on part of the site of the garden of Studholme's former Hampstead home, off the Finchley Road.

 Studholme died at her home in London in March 1930 from a short but virulent attack of rheumatic fever, at the age of 57, and was buried in the St Marylebone Cemetery in East Finchley, survived by her second husband and children.
-She left an estate valued at £58,303.
+She left an estate valued at £58,303, which in 2024 is worth over £4.75 million.

 On 10 March 2012 The Music Hall Guild of Great Britain and America erected a commemorative blue plaque at Studholme's last home in Hampstead, and restored her memorial at St. Marylebone Cemetery in East Finchley.